wevisdemo/e-initiative-template/README.md

    - Download online submission signatories' data as CSV files
    - Render CSV data on the pdf template for legislative submission

-Configulation file is provided, but everything can be cutomized through code.
+Configulation file is provided, but everything can be customized with code.

 ## Usage